Inference in Functional Linear Quantile Regression: Theoretical properties

-The i.i.d. assumption in A1 and the assumption on the conditional distribution in A2 are standard in quantile regression when the covariates are vectors; see \cite{koenker2005}, Ch.
-4. A1 assumes that the functional covariates $X_i(\cdot)$'s are observed with independent white noise $e_i(\cdot)$, making the model more realistic compared to error free assumptions made by~\cite{Kato:12}.
-The assumption A3 holds for Gaussian processes and is common in FDA literature; for example, see~\cite{Hall+:06, Li+:2010}.
-Finally A4 requires that the functional covariates $X_i(\cdot)$ have a finite number of fPC's.
+A2 and the i.i.d. assumption in A1 are standard in quantile regression with vector covariates; see \cite[][Ch.
+4]{koenker2005}.
+A1 assumes that the functional covariates $X_i(\cdot)$'s are observed with independent white noise $e_i(\cdot)$, making the model more realistic compared to error free assumptions made by~\cite{Kato:12}.
+The assumption A3 holds for Gaussian processes and is common in the FDA literature; for example, see~\cite{Hall+:06} and the discussion therein.